← all posts

 What tools do you need to build a business agent operating system?

 The stack is deliberately minimal: Claude Code with Opus as the model, a folder of agent instruction files (markdown), a client workspace structure (directories), a Telegram bot in Python for remote communication, file-based memory (status files and daily notes in markdown), and an always-on machine like a Mac Mini.
 The whole system is lightweight by design.
-The value is in the structure and the thinking, not the tooling.
+The value is in the structure and the thinking.

 How is a business agent operating system different from using AI agent frameworks?

 Frameworks like LangChain and CrewAI add software layers to coordinate agents - message buses, state machines, orchestration code.
 A business agent operating system takes the opposite approach.
 It uses the simplest possible structure (files, folders, a bot) around the most capable execution engine (Claude Code).
-The intelligence is in the model, not the framework.
-The architecture is conceptual, not technical.
+The intelligence is in the model.
+The architecture is conceptual.
 Less code, fewer failure modes, better results.